AUTO REMEDIATION OF NON-COMPLIANT RESOURCES USING CONFIG RULES & SSM DOCUMENTS

 Providing Name for the step, selecting Action type such executing a script or executing an API, adding Step Description.Adding Input (Script for remediation), Input Payload (Parameters that are needed for the step to execute) and Output (the output payload response returned from the script).

-7. Now click on Create Document and you have your Automation Document ready!
-You can always edit the document by creating its new version and setting it as the default version after editing.
+7. Now click Create Document, and you will have your Automation Document ready!
+After editing, you can always edit the document by creating its new version and setting it as the default version.

 Creating Config Rule:

 1. Creating config rules which will detect non-compliant resources.
-Open aws console and search Config and select Rules and then select Add Rule.
+Open AWS console, search Config, select Rules, and then select Add Rule.

-4. Add Trigger on which basis the config rule must evaluate the non-compliant resources
+4. Add a Trigger on which basis the config rule must evaluate the non-compliant resources.

 Select remediation method: